andrenth/release/README.md

 `handle_request fd handler` to wait for an IPC request from a slave.
 This request will be passed to the callback function, which must return a response that will be written back to the slave.

+#### The IPC protocol

+Release uses a very simple IPC protocol.
+This information is not necessary for writing applications using this library, but it is useful for creating control programs or scripts in languages other than OCaml, which can't use Release (see the `control` argument described above).

+Every Release IPC message consists of a 1-byte field containing the length of the payload portion of the message and a payload field of variable length.
+Thus, a message containing the payload string "hello" will have the length byte set to `5` (the length of the string) and the payload field will be the string itself.

+Higher-level protocols are left for the library users to implement according to the needs of their respective applications.